savepong/agado-dashboard/README.md

-## About
+## Agado dashboard

-This is the frontend project for Travelogo dashboard
+This is the frontend project for students in the React basic course.

 <img src="./assets/akado-dashboard-wireframe.png" alt="Akado dashboard wirefram" width="1200"/>